prathamsss/ros_object_det_motor_control/Readme.md

 - object_detection.py : Subscribes to above published streams, performes object detection and publihes it's result to /motor_status topic.
 - motor_control.py : Gets the decision from object detection and sets motor's parameters accordingly.

+ ### Note:
+ - Instead of real RTSP links, video file path in MongoDB database are been used.
+ - Output should be like when man walks in frame - Motor status is OFF else ON (when no man in image).
  ### Architectring.

 ![Architect](https://raw.githubusercontent.com/username/repository/main/my_image.png)